wp-plugins/atcontent/readme.txt

 ###Brand your content and control it across the Internet! ###
 * [Demo example 1](http://test.ariser.ru/Stat/graph.html) [Demo example 2](http://test.ariser.ru/Stat/)
 * With AtContent plugin you brand content by your name.
 If somebody reposts your content to other site - it’s still signed with your brand.
 You are notified every time somebody shares or reposts your content.
 You see statistics showing who does it, when at where it happens.
 You can update your content and even block specific articles from being reposted on other sites.
 Now your content is branded and valuable, because you have power to control it across the Internet.
+* Find all illegal copies of your content across the web with new AtContent Copylocator!
+This optional, but useful feature allows you to check up to 180 posts for just $4.49

 With AtContent plugin you take a step in the future of the digital content world.
 With AtContent you can do more!
 Try it and share with friends.